-- During an adult offender's 5+ years or a juvenile 1+ years in the community, she/he: - o Should successfully participate in sex offender specific treatment (if applicable). - Should successfully participate in any additional court ordered treatment (if applicable). - o Should comply with community supervision (if applicable). - Should comply with sex offender registration requirements. - To request a petition for review of assigned risk level classification, the offender should submit the following: - Letter documenting why the risk level classification review should be considered.
-This letter should demonstrate: - Stable housing or efforts toward stable housing. - Stable employment/education or efforts toward stable employment/education. - Participation in sex offender specific and/or additional treatment programs (if applicable). - Compliance with community supervision requirements (if applicable). - Positive/supportive relationships. - When considering a request to review assigned risk level classification, law enforcement should also consider the following: - Nature of the offense(s) for which registration is required. - o The age of the offender at the time of the incident. - The age of the offender at the time of the request for review. - Previous and subsequent criminal history. - A review of previously administered risk assessment tools, including the Static 99-R for adults and the WSSORLC for juveniles. - When available, agencies may also consider dynamic risk assessment tools as administered by properly trained individuals. - At the discretion of local law enforcement, a polygraph or similar assessment may be required as part of the review of assigned risk level classification.
+- During an adult offender's 5+ years or a juvenile 1+ years in the community, she/he: - Should successfully participate in sex offender specific treatment (if applicable). - Should successfully participate in any additional court ordered treatment (if applicable). - Should comply with community supervision (if applicable). - Should comply with sex offender registration requirements. - To request a petition for review of assigned risk level classification, the offender should submit the following: - Letter documenting why the risk level classification review should be considered.
+This letter should demonstrate: - Stable housing or efforts toward stable housing. - Stable employment/education or efforts toward stable employment/education. - Participation in sex offender specific and/or additional treatment programs (if applicable). - Compliance with community supervision requirements (if applicable). - Positive/supportive relationships. - When considering a request to review assigned risk level classification, law enforcement should also consider the following: - o Nature of the offense(s) for which registration is required. - The age of the offender at the time of the incident. - The age of the offender at the time of the request for review. - Previous and subsequent criminal history. - A review of previously administered risk assessment tools, including the Static 99-R for adults and the WSSORLC for juveniles. - When available, agencies may also consider dynamic risk assessment tools as administered by properly trained individuals. - At the discretion of local law enforcement, a polygraph or similar assessment may be required as part of the review of assigned risk level classification. - At the discretion of local law enforcement and per RCW 4.24.550, other information and aggravating and mitigating factors deemed rationally related may be considered. - Petitions for review of assigned risk level classification should be considered by a local law enforcement agency.
+The local law enforcement agency may request input by additional stakeholders; however, should be cautious of using arbitrary judgment and opinions in making risk level classifications. - Upon consideration of a request to review assigned risk level classification, the agency should provide timely documentation of the decision to the individual seeking a review of assigned risk level classification; and document the decision in Offender Watch. - Extenuating circumstances may include: - Disability or illness. - Admittance to a medical or treatment facility. - Mitigating factors may include: - Familial or known sex offense victim(s). - Current offense is not sexual in nature. (failure to register)

-- At the discretion of local law enforcement and per RCW 4.24.550, other information and aggravating and mitigating factors deemed rationally related may be considered. - Petitions for review of assigned risk level classification should be considered by a local law enforcement agency.
-The local law enforcement agency may request input by additional stakeholders; however, should be cautious of using arbitrary judgment and opinions in making risk level classifications. - Upon consideration of a request to review assigned risk level classification, the agency should provide timely documentation of the decision to the individual seeking a review of assigned risk level classification; and document the decision in Offender Watch. - Extenuating circumstances may include: - Disability or illness. - o Admittance to a medical or treatment facility. - Mitigating factors may include: - o Familial or known sex offense victim(s). - Current offense is not sexual in nature. (failure to register) - Previously released or classified as Risk Level I. - o 24-hour supervised placement. - o Disability or terminal illness that decreases ability to sexually re-offend. - Non-contact sex offense (e.g. possession of pornographic depictions). - Sexual offending appears opportunistic in nature. (offense was not planned) - o Documented information that may decrease risk for sexual re-offense. - Aggravating factors may include: - Statements of intent/threat to sexually re-offend. - o Past interventions and/or treatment have not deterred sexually deviant behavior. - o Pattern of behavior that increase risk for sexual re-offense. - Documented information that increases risk for sexual re-offense. - Relationship with sex offense victim(s) was established or promoted for the primary purpose of victimization. - Sex offense victim(s) were of casual acquaintance with whom no substantial personal relationship exists - Offender used a position of community trust (coach, teacher, group leader, clergy, or police officer) to gain access to sex offense victim(s). - o Additional sex offenses.
+- o Previously released or classified as Risk Level I. - 24-hour supervised placement. - Disability or terminal illness that decreases ability to sexually re-offend. - Non-contact sex offense (e.g. possession of pornographic depictions). - Sexual offending appears opportunistic in nature. (offense was not planned) - Documented information that may decrease risk for sexual re-offense.